Rainbow (Ayumi Hamasaki album): Composition

-The lyrics to the tracks from Rainbow are written by Hamasaki.
-While promoting I Am..., Hamasaki performed for the first time outside Japan at the 2002 MTV Asia Music Awards in Singapore.
-Her performance has been seem as an influencing factor for Japanese musical acts to begin performing overseas.
-At the ceremony, Hamasaki felt that by only writing Japanese lyrics, she was not able to bring her "message" to other countries and decided to begin writing in English.
-Rainbow contains three songs with English lyrics: "Real Me", "Heartplace" and "Over".
-Like her previous album, Hamasaki focused on balancing lighter and darker themes for the album content; several tracks on the album talk about happiness, loneliness, nostalgia, love, and fun experiences.
-Japanese producer Max Matsuura returned as the album's primary producer.
+Like her previous album, Hamasaki focused on balancing lighter and darker themes for the album content; several tracks on the album talk about happiness, loneliness, nostalgia, love, joy, and memories.
+Max Matsuura returned as the album's primary producer.
 All songs were recorded in Japan through March to November 2002, and were mastered by Shigeo Miyamoto at FLAIR.

 The introduction, "Everlasting Dream", is an instrumental piece.
 Composer CMJK said he was inspired by a phrase he used in creating the song, which was “No rain, no rainbow … If it doesn't rain (heartache), you won't see a rainbow (beauty and happiness).”
 Lyrics were written for the song, but were removed in the final piece.
-"We Wish" is an uptempo pop rock song.
-"We Wish" was the original title for the album, but Hamasaki felt that it didn't work well.
-The third track "Real Me", which is the first song to feature English-language phrases, is a string-based R&B song that was compared to the work of American recording artist Aaliyah.
+"We Wish" is an uptempo pop rock song; "We Wish" was also the original title for the album, but Hamasaki ultimtely felt that it didn't work well.
+The third track "Real Me", which is the first song to feature full phrases in English, is a string-based R&B song that was compared to the work of American recording artist Aaliyah.
 The lyrics to "Real Me" deal with feminism and female empowerment.
 "Free & Easy" incorporates instrumentations of horns and flutes, utilizing a soft and “airy” sound.
 "Heartplace" is an electronic rock song.
 The original version was straightforward hard rock sounds, but when Hamasaki added English lyrics, she felt it needed to be re-composed.

 Both "Over" and "Hanabi" are trip hop songs that showcase higher notes performed by Hamasaki, with the first dealing with friendships and the latter discussing nostalgia.
+The lyrics for "Over" were written in a hotel room, but Hamasaki had a hard time deciding on the English for the bridge melody.
 After the “magical” instrumental "Taskinillusion", the ninth track "Everywhere Nowhere" is inspired by uptempo 80s-inspired dance-rock music.
-The lyrical content deals with social activity.
 The tenth track "July 1st" is a “summery” dance-pop song.
-The title was inspired by a party she attended a day before, highlighting how fireworks from America's independence day on July 4 reflected the mood and sensation she was in.
-The lyrics are about fun experiences with friends.
+The title was inspired by a party she attended a day before, highlighting how fireworks from America's July 4 celebrations reflected the mood she was in.
+The lyrics are about making fun experiences and memories with friends.

 The mid-tempo trip hop "Dolls" was inspired by an unnamed film by Japanese director Takeshi Kitano.
 The trip hop inspired instrumental piece "Neverending Dreams" leads on from "Everlasting Dream".
-"Voyage" talks about the equality between women and men.
-The composition of "Close to You" is inspired by Christmas music, and the final track "Independent" is an uptempo pop rock song that relates to the theme of independence.
-A hidden track "+" was used at the end of "Independent".
+"Voyage" talks about equality between women and men.
+The composition of "Close to You" is inspired by Christmas music, and the final track "Independent" is an uptempo pop rock song.
+A hidden track titled "+" is placed at the end of "Independent".

+The album's titular track's instrumental could be heard by accessing a URL included in the first press edition; Hamasaki requested listeners to send feedback on the demo, and said the final lyrics would be written as a combination of all the messages she received.
+The final version was later included on the compilation release A Ballads (2003).